ZoeDekraker/Nursing-Projects/PMP_Audit/README.md

 # PMP Audit Buddy

 ## What is it?
-A tool to help ACFI staff audit CHC 12.3, 12.4a and 12.4b charting more effecintly.
+A tool to help ACFI staff audit CHC 12.3, 12.4a and 12.4b charting more efficiently.

 ## Why?
 Auditing PMP charting for compliance can be time consuming and non-compliance brings the risk of ACFI downgrade at Validation and loss of funding.